hongdeska/hongdeska.github.io/_posts/2020-03-11-wei-hong-loh-site-launced.md

 ---
 layout: post
-title: "Wei Hong Loh, MS GIS Candidate, Launches Site"
+title: "Wei Hong Loh, MS GIS Candidate, First Github Hosted Site"
-date: 2014-04-30
+date: 2020-03-11
 ---

-Well.
-Finally got around to putting this old website together.
-Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
-It actually is a lot easier than I thought it was going to be.
+Hi, my name is Wei Hong Loh, currently pursuing my master degree in Geographic Information Science at Clark University and expect to matriculate on May 2020.
+This is my first website and hope you like it!